Q: What is Open Streets?

 Q: When is Open Streets Corvallis?

-A: The inaugural Open Streets Corvallis event will take place on Sunday, August 20th, 2017 from 12pm to 4pm.
-A mile of neighborhood streets will be closed to automobile traffic and opened to the community for walking, biking, and playing.
-At either end of the route, activity hubs in public parks will include food, a beer garden, stages and activities.
-See the event schedule and route here.
+A: The 3rd annual Open Streets Corvallis event is Sunday, August 14, 2022.
+Two miles of neighborhood streets will be closed to automobile traffic and opened to the community for walking, biking, and playing.
+At either end of the route, activity hubs in public parks will include food, a food court, stages and activities.

 Q: What time will the street be closed?